-- NEW: Some 3,600 residents in the Port Hedland area were left without power Thursday
+- Some 3,600 residents in the Port Hedland area were left without power Thursday

 - Cyclone hits northern Australian coast as Category 2 storm